Enoch Andoh

-Enoch Ebo Andoh (born 1 January 1993) is a Ghanaian footballer who plays as a winger for club Long Buckby.
+Enoch Ebo Andoh (born 1 January 1993) is a Ghanaian footballer who plays as a winger for club Irchester United.

 Andoh began his career in his native Ghana with Hearts of Oak and King Faisal Babes, before being signed up by Portuguese club FC Porto.
 He joined Cypriot side AEL Limassol in 2012, playing for the club in Cypriot Super Cup and Cypriot Cup final defeats before moving to England to play for Port Vale in November 2014.
 He broke into the first team in the 2015–16 season but picked up a serious injury in October 2015 and chose to leave the club in July 2016.
 He signed with Whitehawk in September 2017 and went on to join Nuneaton Borough in August 2018.
 He returned to the English Football League when he signed with Macclesfield Town in January 2019.
 He went on to play for Hednesford Town and Wealdstone before returning to Nuneaton Borough in January 2020.
 He moved on to Stratford Town in September 2020, then signed with Biggleswade Town in January 2022 and St Ives Town in August 2022.
 He spent two years at St Ives and then moved on to Daventry Town.
-He joined Long Buckby in July 2025.
+He joined Long Buckby for the 2025–26 season, then moved on to Irchester United.